United States Regiments & Batteries > New York > 145th New York Infantry Regiment

 October 4

-Movement to Stevenson, Ala. and transfer to the Army of the Cumberland
+Movement to Stevenson, Alabama and transfer to the Army of the Cumberland

 October-November Duty along Nashville & Chattanooga Railroad until December.

-December 9 Regiment disbanded, with Lieutenant Colonel R. L. Van Wagenen under charges and the officers mustered out.
+December 9 The 145th New York Infantry Regiment was disbanded, with Lieutenant Colonel R. L. Van Wagenen under charges and the officers mustered out.
 Companies B,C, G, I & K transferred to 107th New York , Companies E and H to the 123rd, and Companies A, D and F to the 150th New York Infantry.
 Colonal A. B. Smith, of the 150th New York later wrote, “About 100 as good men as ever went to the war came to us from your regiment.”